 With shoppable posts, selling on Instagram is now easier than ever—particularly if you already have an established audience.
 If you don’t have a large network of buying customers, here are some tips for marketing on Instagram.

 - Retarget using ads: If someone visits your online store but doesn’t make a purchase, you can run ads to retarget that visitor on social media.
 This person might just need more exposure to your brand before making a purchase.

 Having your products shoppable on Instagram is a great way to get in front of an enormous audience that is already likely to buy.
-Learning how to sell on Instagram is easy, and the real work begins when you market your shoppable Instagram posts.
+Learning how to sell on Instagram is easy—the real work begins when you market your shoppable Instagram posts.

-To make the selling process even easier, get your start with Square Online Store.
+To make the selling process even easier, get a head start with Square Online.
 It has the most straightforward setup process, and you only pay when you make a sale.
-Sign up in just three easy steps.
+Sign up for free.